 Jomo Tariku: Not really.
 I grew up in Ethiopia during very difficult times for most families.
 Ethiopia was going through uprisings, red terror, famine and civil war.
 We were being bombarded constantly by messaging from the Eastern Bloc countries where anything Western was frowned upon and ridiculed or even chastised by local cadres.
 Most families with connections were planning on how to get their kids out of the country safely once done with highschool so as to avoid mandatory military service and that is what my father did.
 A week after my graduation I was in the US taking summer class in college.
 Didn't even attend my prom ... it was a luxury he was unwilling to take a risk on.

-FATHER’S DAY GIFT IDEAS
+WHAT ARE A FEW THOUGHTFUL FATHER’S DAY GIFT IDEAS THAT YOU’D RECOMMEND?

-Jomo Tariku: I think it would be the Necklace Pendant.
-His life story has been the driving force and the light in what I do now.
+Jomo Tariku: From 54kibo, I think it would be the Necklace Pendant.
+(My father’s) life story has been the driving force and the light in what I do now.
 He has a very stubborn personality and I think I take that trait when it comes to my persistence in trying to change the industry into accepting what we black designers are doing in the US.
 He has also faced racism multiple times during his travels to the US, France and United Kingdom including being beaten up by skinheads and left on the streets of London to die, injured and unconscious where no one lifted a hand to help until he got up by himself and went to his hotel.
 Even incidents like this never put him down but used it as a lesson to us kids to rise up and do our best.

 Jomo Tariku: I am one of the few luckiest people who has both parents still alive.
 My dad is around 94 years old.
 He has witnessed the Italian invasion of Ethiopia, and seen Italian snipers kill people as a child, walked thousands of miles bare footed, with fleeing families that were around 12,000 to end the journey into a Kenyan refugee camp sick and destitute with only 6,000 of them as most perished.
 He grew up as an orphan raised by his uncles and achieved a lot and held a high rank in the Ethiopian Military during the Emperor's time.
 He became the Military attaché to Kenya (where I was born), then Uganda and Tanzania.
 This is the reason he gave me a Kenyan name.
 We have never spoken about his trauma but understood it from the stories he has told us.
 He is a survivor and he has passed that tenacity to me so I am very thankful for that and I wish him the very best Father's Day the way we know it best... spending his time with my amazing mom!